By law, all DOE websites must be accessible. This applies to the content on the page, as well as all documents, images, and videos posted on it.

 - Learn what's needed in order to make your website accessible.

-Accessibility is created by humans.
-If we aren't careful, we can easily make things inaccessible.
-That’s why your website—whether it’s for a school or DOE office—needs to use a scanning tool that can give you reports of the accessibility errors and alerts that should be updated.
+Accessibility is something that we always need to work on.
+A website can be fully accessible, but if an administrator or editor isn't careful the accessibility can slip.
+To keep on top of your website—whether it’s for a school or DOE office— you need to use an auditing tool that can give you reports of the accessibility errors and alerts that should be updated.
+For example:

-- School website accessibility reports are created by scanning the sites with the WAVE Runner tool from WebAIM, by the Office of Digital Inclusion.
+- NYC DOE School website accessibility reports are created by scanning the sites with the WAVE Runner tool from WebAIM, by the Office of Digital Inclusion.

-- The DOE's family website and both sides of the InfoHub are monitored consistently by Siteimprove.
+- The DOE's family website and both sides of the InfoHub are monitored consistently by Siteimprove, a product which crawls our site and lets us know what issues show up.

 Apps and Vendors

 Having a digital version of print documents (yearbooks, programs, awards, and certificates) makes content easy to share.
 Fliers sent home with students should also be posted on your school's website or teacher's classroom page.
-However, that can only be done if they are digitally accessible.
-Follow the guidance at the following pages:
+Follow our guidance so that everything you create can be accessible:

 Still have questions?
 Email us at DigitalAccessibility@schools.nyc.gov.